Women in Kyrgyzstan: Sex trafficking

 Citizen and foreign women and girls are victims of sex trafficking in Kyrgyzstan.
 They are raped and physically and physiologically harmed in brothels, hotels, homes, and other locations throughout the country.

 Sexual harassment

 Sexual harassment is prohibited by law; however, according to an expert at the local NGO Shans, it is rarely reported or prosecuted.

 Violent extremism and terrorism

 ISIS recruitment occurs on a small scale in Kyrgyzstan.
-From 2010-2016 the government reported that 863 citizens had participated as foreign fighters in Syria and Iraq, 188 of which were women.
+From 2010 to 2016 the government reported that 863 citizens had participated as foreign fighters in Syria and Iraq, 188 of which were women.
 It has been suggested that women in Kyrgyzstan join due to either family pressure from the husband or sometimes other relatives, which has been referred to as "zombification," or as a way to seek higher social status, financial prosperity, and sometimes the offer of marriage.

 Women in law enforcement and security

 The Association of Women Police of Kyrgyzstan was established in 2010 with the aim of supporting female police officers and to advocate for gender equality in law enforcement and within government more generally.
 In March 2017 the Association of Women in the Security Sector was established in Bishkek.
 Both entities are supported by the OSCE in Kyrgyzstan.